vpavlovik/git_tutorial/README.txt

 # git_tutorial

-A repository to use while learning Git.
+A repository to use while learning how to work with Git.